|

 “passenger”).
 “Common” carriers are essentially companies that are open to

 the public for hire.
+They are issued certificates of public convenience and necessity.
 “Contract” carriers only serve businesses with whom

-they have-- you guessed it-- a contract!
-“Brokers” merely arrange for
+they have-- you guessed it-- a contract! they are issued permits “Brokers” merely arrange for

 transportation but don’t actually take possession of a shipment.
+They are issued licenses.
 General

 commodities are classified as “Property Except Household Goods”, while the

-personal effects of a homeowner are considered “Household Goods”.
+personal effects of a homeowner being moved to a new residence are considered “Household Goods”.
 Most

 carriers that operate bus companies or van services are required to have